 - RAM.
 Upgrading a RAM will make your laptop run heavier tasks.
 Many games require 16/32 GB RAM.
 That’s why upgrade your laptop RAM if you haven’t done it already.

 - SSD.
 Solid State Drives are way faster than any hard drive, even if those hard drives are made for gaming.
 Most of the gaming laptops are equipped with SSDs nowadays, but in budget laptops, hard drives are still popular.
 If you have one of those budget laptops, then you can switch to SSD easily by following the above-mentioned guides.

 12. Consider some game optimization software

-If you’re unsure if you closed all the background processes for gaming, then you can use a game optimization software, which are also called game boosters.
+If you’re unsure if you closed all the background processes for gaming, then you can use a game optimization software, which is also called game booster.
 These softwares automatically optimize your pc for gaming, without much effort on your part.

 Although there are many game boosters in the market, I particularly like Razer Cortex.
 It’s a free software that can help your free RAM memory, close background processes etc. You can download it from here.